Creatures (video game series): Cancelled games

 Creatures Project Loci was planned as a fully 3D, third-person Creatures game based on puzzle-solving and adventure, set on the fictional planet of Cruthiar.
 It was in development at the time of Creatures Labs' liquidation, but was canceled due to lack of funding.
 Loci would have been the first Creatures game for PS2, Xbox and GameCube.

 Creatures Online was a planned sequel to the third Creatures game being developed by Fishing Cactus.
 The game was announced as Creatures 4 in Fishing Cactus's blog in May 2011.
 Creatures Online was to have 5 worlds, was to be completely in 3D instead of 2.5D pre-rendered graphics, and in-game currency was planned to buy Norns toys, food, etc. Creatures Online was designed to be a free-to-play game.
 A collector's edition box was also announced with a Norn figurine, the three original games for current PCs, and the money paid for the game being usable as in-game money for Norns.
 Creatures 4 entered an in-house alpha phase in March 2013.
 The internal systems of the creatures from C3/DS were retained and updated for the 3D environment.
 Norns' fur patterns were to be partially procedurally generated, with the goal of ensuring "that no two Norns look alike".
 Heterochromia iridum was introduced.
 The norns of Creatures Online were to have a new drive, tentatively called "altruism", which would have encouraged them to do things to benefit the norn colony, like tending to plants and fixing broken toys.
 "Creatures 4" was renamed "Creatures Online" in May 2013.
 Creatures Online, unlike earlier entries in the Creatures series, was to have a system of missions for the player to complete.
 Creatures Online was cancelled in November 2015 due to the loss of the license.

 Creatures Family was in development by Spil Games, who acquired the Creatures license in 2016.
 It was intended as a successor to Creatures Online, with a target audience over 20 years old, but was quietly canceled for "technical reasons" sometime before August 2019.

+Related games

+Building on the canceled 3D game, Gameware developed the mobile game Creebies for Nokia.
+It was announced in 2007 originally to be an N-Gage 2.0 title but was not released until 2010.